douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * trankvilo - tranquility
 * trans - across; through
 * transakcio - transaction
+* transdona - transmission (related to the act of transmitting)
 * transdoni - to transfer; to convey; to devolve
 * transdono - transmission
 * transforma - transformative